Sayan-Maity-Code/chat_pdf/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 These models should be downloaded separately due to their size.

-## Custom CSS

-The project includes custom CSS for the Gradio interface, setting a background image and styling various elements for a more appealing user experience.